dev-alex-s/software-engineer-guidelines/README.md

 The below guidelines are not all inclusive, but they should be referenced by both code writers / reviewers.

 - [ ] Create a new branch for every different feature addition / change.
+- [ ] Commit code as small commits with semantic versioning in mind.
 - [ ] The code pretty much comments itself.
 - [ ] The code is indented consistently.
 - [ ] The code is not deeply nested with conditionals.